ska-telescope/ska-tango-testing/docs/src/guide/index.rst

   Because this context manager has to launch the devices under test in a lightweight Tango test context before the tests can be run, we need to tell it about the devices that it should deploy.
-For each device, we must provide the device FQDN, the device class, and any device properties.
+For each device, we must provide the device name, the device class, and any device properties.
 This is done with the :py:meth:`~ska_tango_testing.context.ThreadedTestTangoContextManager.add_device` method.
 This method must be called *before* the `with` syntax is used